Google Analytics: Multi-Channel Attribution Models

 4. First Interaction/First Click Attribution Model

+The reverse of the last click.
+Rather than giving all the credit to the last click, give all the credit to the first click.
 With last-click attribution, there is at least some certainty that something about that campaign, something about that visit to the site, resulted in a conversion.
 With the first click you just have faith.

 5. Linear Attribution Model

+As the name goes this model attributes the conversion juice linearly to all the channels which played a part in getting conversions.
+Now the problem is evident, and the model seems a little too fishy.
+This model is wrong but a little less wrong.
+If you are an unbiased marketer, you are then not a good marketer.
 If someone threatens your life, use this model.
 Give everyone who contributed a participation certificate.
 But if you are not in a life-threatening situation, other models might help you actually understand which channels are contributing more value and which are not.
 And two of those models are just one click away.

 6. Time Decay Attribution Model